jonkemp/inline-css/README.md

 * `<a href="http://example.com/mushroom/page-relative">Page</a>`
 * `<a href="http://example.com/root-relative">Root</a>`

-If you don't need this feature, simply set the property to a short string eg `{url: 'x'}` and everything will work.
+If you don't need this feature, simply set the property to a short string eg `{url: ' '}` (one space) and everything will work.

 #### options.preserveMediaQueries